-Along with Claude Monet and others, Auguste Renoir (1841–1919) was one of the founders of impressionism – a revolutionary new development amongst painters.
-He later moved on from impressionism after being deeply moved by the Italian renaissance Masters.
+Auguste Renoir (1841–1919) was one of the founders of impressionism – a revolutionary new development amongst young painters, seeking to develop art in new directions.
+Renoir continued to innovate throughout his life – moving on from impressionism after being deeply moved by the Italian Renaissance Masters.

 Short Biography of Auguste Renoir

-Renoir was born in Limoges on 25 February 1841.
-His father was a tailor, and Renoir was given an apprenticeship at a porcelain painters.
+Renoir was born in Limoges, France on 25 February 1841.
+His father was a tailor, and Renoir was given an apprenticeship at a porcelain painter.
 He then had the opportunity to study at the Ecole des Beaux Arts.
 It was here that he joined Charles Gleyre’s studio and met many other young French impressionist artists.

 Yet, he never abandoned his techniques of colour that he learnt during his impressionist period and he developed a combination of classical styles of applying paint with an impressionist perspective of colour.